-The research group Public Governance studies politics and governance in democratic societies.
+The chair of Public Governance studies politics and governance in democratic societies.
 Bringing together public administration scholars and political scientists, the group is uniquely placed to contribute to key scholarly debates and to help answer pressing societal questions.
 Its main foci can be summarised under two headings: (1) Political-administrative behaviour at different levels of government; (2) Accountability and governance.

 - Political-administrative behaviour at different levels of government